-It's free flowering, which is another way of saying Madame sure does flower a lot.
+She's free flowering, which is another way of saying Madame sure does flower a long time (without being truly remontant).

 It was pointed out to us that the sterile floret centers ("eyes") turn blue in acid and pink in alkaline soils.
 In the picture, the flowers are just opening and the centers are green.